WassimJabz/CORN202/README.md

 2- Run model.py to train a new model

-3- Run predict.py with the path of where the model is saved to generate predictions
+3- Run predict.py with the path of where the model is saved (line 43) to generate predictions

 ## Dependencies:
 - Numpy